lijok/docs/decision-records/18-set-appetite-on-tickets.md

 We will communicate back to the business any work that exceeds the set appetite, so it can be descoped, split out into smaller pieces of work or rethought.

+We will assume critical bugs, and other immediately prioritized tickets to have infinite appetite.

 ## Consequences
 Work can be prioritised by its ROI (how much appetite there is versus how long it will take).